 Support from Student Government

-The Alternative Break trip coordinators apply for funding sources available through Undergraduate Student Government and Graduate Student Government after the participants are chosen.
-This is not a guaranteed source of funding, however, we try our best to write great applications.
+The Alternative Break trip coordinators apply for funding through Undergraduate Student Government and Graduate Student Government after the participants are chosen.
+This is not a guaranteed source of funding, but we try our best to write great applications.
 The trips that are able to obtain funding often lower the cost of trips between $100-$200 per student depending on the amount that is granted by Student Government.

 Some of these fundraising options may be very effective, some may not.
-We cannot guarantee that your trip cost will go down by “x” amount due to fundraising.
+We cannot guarantee that your trip cost will go down by a certain amount due to fundraising.
 However, many students receive some form of assistance to lower their cost just a little bit.
 We hope that this helps give you an idea of what options are available to you and you can make a wise decision.
 Remember to talk to your family.
 If you have further questions please contact us to our main email firstname.lastname@example.org or to the email of the trip you plan on applying to.